WinVector/wrapr/extras/bquote.md

 <p/>
 .

 `rlang` emphasizes the ability to capture environments along with expressions.
-John M. Chambers already criticized the over-use of taking values from the environment carried by `R` `formula` objects:
+John M. Chambers already criticized the over-use of taking non-trivial values from the environment carried by `R` `formula` objects:

 <blockquote>
 Where clear and trustworthy software is a priority, I would personally avoid such tricks.
 Ideally, all the variables in the model frame should come from an explicit, verifiable data source, typically a data frame object that is archived for future inspection (or equivalently, some other equally well-defined source of data, either inside or outside <code>R</code>, that is used explicitly to construct the data for the model).